 A distinction should be drawn between an interdict and a writ.
-This is because a writ is issued by the Court in order to ensure that something gets done rather than to prevent an action.
-For example, the Court may issue a writ in order to ensure that an employer pays an employee the amount of a compensation order made by the CCMA.
+This is because a writ is issued by the Court to ensure that something gets done rather than to prevent an action.
+For example, the Court may issue a writ to ensure that an employer pays an employee the amount of a compensation order made by the CCMA.

 On the other hand, the Court has the power, via interdicts to prevent or halt:

 - Disciplinary proceedings.